murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 >The simple way to do this is to start with the same command than last time:
 >
 >```bash
-> $ populations -P denovo_final/ -O denovo_final/ -M popmap.txt --write-random-snp -r 0.8 -- vcf --structure
+> $ populations -P denovo_final/ -O denovo_final/ -M complete_popmap.txt  -r 0.8 --write-random-snp  --structure --vcf
 >```
 > with one modification:
 >